HoGentTIN/rm-paper-en/instructions/1-environment.md

 We suggest to use the [Homebrew package manager](https://brew.sh/) for the management of installed applications. *Please notice: this procedure has not been tested recently, any feedback will be appreciated!*

 Open a Terminal and select from the commands below the specific packages that you would like to install.
-Please notice that text behind the (`#`) symbol is not executed, hence does not need to be copied and is defined as comment!
+Please notice that text behind the (`#`) symbol is not executed, hence does not need to be copied and is interpreted as comment!

 ```bash
 brew install git               # CLI client